Media bias in the United States: Presidential elections

 In the 19th century, many American newspapers made no pretense to lack of bias and openly advocated for a political party.
 Big cities would often have competing newspapers, supporting various political parties.
 To some extent, that was mitigated by a separation between news and editorial.
 News-reporting was expected to be relatively neutral or at least factual, but editorial was openly the opinion of the publisher.
 Editorials might also be accompanied by an editorial cartoon, which would frequently lampoon the publisher's opponents.

 In an editorial for The American Conservative, Patrick Buchanan wrote that reporting by "the liberal media establishment" on the Watergate scandal "played a central role in bringing down a president."
 Richard Nixon later complained, "I gave them a sword and they ran it right through me."
-Nixon's Vice-President Spiro Agnew attacked the media in a series of speeches, two of the most famous being written by White House aides William Safire and Buchanan himself, as "elitist" and "liberal."
+Nixon's Vice-president Spiro Agnew attacked the media in a series of speeches, two of the most famous being written by White House aides William Safire and Buchanan himself, as "elitist" and "liberal."
 However, the media had also strongly criticized his Democratic predecessor, Lyndon Johnson, for his handling of the Vietnam War, which was a factor for him not seeking a second term.

-In 2004, Steve Ansolabehere, Rebecca Lessem, and Jim Snyder of the Massachusetts Institute of Technology analyzed the political orientation of endorsements by US newspapers.
+In 2004, Steve Ansolabehere, Rebecca Lessem, and Jim Snyder of the Massachusetts Institute of Technology analyzed the political orientation of endorsements by American newspapers.
 They found an upward trend in the average propensity to endorse a candidate, particularly an incumbent.
 In the 1940s and the 1950s, there was a clear advantage to Republican candidates, that advantage continuously eroded in subsequent decades to the extent that in the 1990s the authors found a slight Democratic lead in the average endorsement choice.

 Riccardo Puglisi of the Massachusetts Institute of Technology looked at the editorial choices of The New York Times from 1946 to 1997.
 He found that the Times displays Democratic partisanship, with some watchdog aspects.
 During presidential campaigns the Times systematically gives more coverage to Democratic topics of civil rights, health care, labor and social welfare but only when the incumbent president is a Republican.
-Those topics are classified as Democratic ones because Gallup polls show that average US citizens think that Democratic candidates would be better at handling problems related to them.
+Those topics are classified as Democratic ones because Gallup polls show that average American citizens think that Democratic candidates would be better at handling problems related to them.
 According to Puglisi, the Times since 1960 displays a more symmetric type of watchdog behavior just because during presidential campaigns, it also gives more coverage to the typically-Republican issue of defense when the incumbent president is a Democrat but less so when the incumbent is a Republican.